Uninett/nav/NOTES.rst

 Slack dispatcher
 ----------------

+NAV 4.4 adds a Slack dispatcher to the Alert Engine.

 To dispatch messages to a Slack channel, you need to create a Slack channel and add an Incoming Webhooks integration.
 More information about that can be found at https://api.slack.com/incoming-webhooks .
 You will get an URL to use for